tlack/xxl/README.md

 	'q;q,3`.

 ## Open questions

+- Date and time stamps: Nanosecond precision from uint64 sufficient?
+What about literal representation?
+Can we use `1997.12.31.09.31.45.333` or something non-pollutey like that?
+	Need to patch up apply() to allow you to index `'day` and similar.

 - What syntax for `each`, `eachleft`, `eachright`, `eachboth`, and `eachpair`?
   Experimenting with `@` at this time, but open to suggestions.